 - Performance Series® upgrades are recommended for high exposure door openings.
 Request WaterBarrier® and UltraBlock® technologies from your Simpson retailer to get the most life out of your door.

 - "Bridge" finish from face of door to moulding, ensuring there is no gap between moulding and surface of the door.

 - "Bridge" finish as noted above on inside of panel area where moulding meets panel and/or glass.

 - Ensure all moulding miters are well-coated, leaving no gaps.

 - Use corner pads where sill meets jamb.

 - Flood flush bolt hole in sill with caulk or silicone.

-A solvent-borne finish system is recommended for interior doors and may be a lacquer-based system.
+A solvent-borne or water-borne finish system can be used for interior doors and may be a lacquer-based system.
 If a brush application is to be used, it is recommended that a presealer be used prior to staining.
 For best performance, a minimum of two clear top coats should be used over stains.

-Doors should be sealed with a good quality oil-base primer followed by two top coats of a solvent-base or latex enamel.
+Doors should be sealed with a good quality bare wood primer followed by two top coats of a solvent-base or acrylic enamel.